alexko30/mobx-react-material-starter/README.md

   infra (infrastructure setup like build setup, state management);
   - no library, technologies specific names (files, variables, anything);
   - any component, page should have root class;
+  - any error should be caught and after show a notification to user about this;

 <hr />